-Line 17b - 2015 Estimated Payments and Amount Applied from 2014 return: Enter the amount of estimated payments on 2015 Form RI-1040ES and the amount of overpayment applied from your 2014 return.
+Line 17b - 2018 Estimated Payments and Amount Applied from 2017 return: Enter the amount of estimated payments on 2018 Form RI-1040ES and the amount of overpayment applied from your 2017 return.

-Line 17c - Nonresident Withholding on Real Estate Sales in 2015: Enter the amount of Rhode Island income tax withheld on sales of real estate located in Rhode Island.
+Line 17c - Nonresident Withholding on Real Estate Sales in 2018: Enter the amount of Rhode Island income tax withheld on sales of real estate located in Rhode Island.

-Line 17d - RI Earned Income Credit: Enter amount from page 2, RI Schedule EIC, line 38.
-If you are claiming a RI earned income credit, you must complete and attach RI Schedule EIC located on page 2 to your RI-1040NR.
+Line 17d - RI Earned Income Credit: Enter amount from page 3, RI Schedule EIC, line 38.
+If you are claiming a RI earned income credit, you must complete and attach RI Schedule EIC located on page 3 to your RI-1040NR.

 Line 17e - Other Payments: Enter any other payments, including advance payments made with your application for an automatic extension of time to file (Form RI-4868).
-Attach a copy of Form RI-4868 and check the box on the face of the RI-1040NR to the right of line 17.
+Attach a copy of Form RI-4868.

-Any pass-through withholding from Form RI-1099PT must be entered on Schedule W, and Form RI-1099PT must be attached to your return.
+Any pass-through withholding from Form RI-1099PT must be entered on RI Schedule W and not included in "Other Payments' on this line.
+Form RI-1099PT must be attached to your return.